AndrewB-S/qrCodeFEM/README.md

 # Frontend Mentor - QR code component solution

 This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+I'm going to be going through their challenges and this was their intro to their challenge completion workflow.
+This is a responsive QR code that scales to the size of its container.
+You could, if you wanted, pass in some css as props to size or adjust the QRCode box, and then you wouldn't need the nasty extra div wrapper.

 ## Table of contents